BetterBlood/DAI-PW1/README.md

 ```bash
 java -jar target/dai-pw1-1.0-SNAPSHOT.jar -i "images/image.png" -o "images/image.jpg"
 ```
-The quotation marks are not needed if the path has no space like in the example above.

-TODO : Directory avant Recursive ! + lien depuis commandes !

 ### Directory
 To call the application and convert all files from the directory 'images' of the type 'jpg' and convert them into 'png' :